-As of May 2026, women’s rights in Georgia continue to be shaped by an increasingly contested legal and political landscape, where court rulings, legislative proposals, and election dynamics all influence how rights are defined and applied.
+As of June 2026, women’s rights in Georgia continue to be shaped by a contested legal and political landscape, where court rulings, legislative action, budget decisions, and election dynamics all influence how rights are defined and applied.

 Top 5 Things to Know